JacobHoukes/bestbuy/README.md

-🛒 BestBuy – A Console-Based Store Simulator
+# 🛒 BestBuy – A Console-Based Store Simulator

-BestBuy is a Python project simulating a basic retail store environment, allowing users to interact with a virtual product catalog, place orders, and apply promotional offers.
-Despite the name, this project is not affiliated with the Best Buy retail chain—it's an educational tool for learning about object-oriented programming, user input handling, and basic commerce logic.
+**BestBuy** is a Python project simulating a basic retail store environment, allowing users to interact with a virtual product catalog, place orders, and apply promotional offers.
+> 🛑 _Note: This project is **not affiliated** with the Best Buy retail chain._

+---

-📚 Features
+## 📚 Features

-🧾 Product Catalog with stock management
+- 🧾 **Product Catalog** with stock management

-🛍️ Order Processing with quantity validation
+- 🛍️ **Order Processing** with quantity validation

-🎁 Promotions Engine (e.g., 30% off, second item half-price, buy 2 get 1 free)
+- 🎁 **Promotions Engine** (e.g., 30% off, second item half-price, buy 2 get 1 free)

-📉 Custom Product Types like non-stocked or purchase-limited items
+- 📉 **Custom Product Types** like non-stocked or purchase-limited items

-🧪 Console-Based Interaction Menu for listing items, checking stock, and placing orders
+- 🧪 **Console-Based Interaction Menu** for listing items, checking stock, and placing orders

+---

-📁 Project Structure
+## 📁 Project Structure
 bash
 Copy
 Edit